FamilySearch/pewpew/guide/src/cli.md

 <br/><br/>

 ```
-USAGE:
-    pewpew run <CONFIG>
+Usage: pewpew run [OPTIONS] <CONFIG>

-OPTIONS:
-    -h, --help                             Prints help information
+Arguments:
+  <CONFIG>  Load test config file to use

+Options:
-    -f, --output-format <FORMAT>           Formatting for stats printed to stdout [default: human]  [possible values:
+  -f, --output-format <FORMAT>         Formatting for stats printed to stdout [default: human]
-                                           human, json]
+                                       [possible values: human, json]
   -d, --results-directory <DIRECTORY>  Directory to store results and logs
   -t, --start-at <START_AT>            Specify the time the test should start at
   -o, --stats-file <STATS_FILE>        Specify the filename for the stats file
-    -s, --stats-file-format <FORMAT>       Format for the stats file [default: json]  [possible values: json]
+  -s, --stats-file-format <FORMAT>     Format for the stats file [default: json]  [possible values:
+                                       json]
-    -w, --watch                            Watch the config file for changes and update the test accordingly
+  -w, --watch                          Watch the config file for changes and update the test

-ARGS:
-    <CONFIG>    Load test config file to use

-ARGS:
-    <CONFIG>    Load test config file to use
+                                       accordingly
+  -h, --help                           Prints help information
 ```

 The `-f`, `--output-format` parameter allows changing the formatting of the stats which are printed to stdout.